mahjnalisha/react-hooks/README.md

 But most of the time we use useEffect Hook will be used

 # UseMemo hook
--appy memorization in react.
-Memorization - a technique for improving the performance of the code.
+-appy memoization in react.
+Memoization - a technique for improving the performance of the code.
 It is used when the returned value is not going to change
 -stop running unwanted functions on rerendering
 - it can return the value and we can save it for future purposes

 # useCallback Hook

 - return memoize function
+- syntax is same as useMemo

 # custom Hook

+- are reusable function
+- own hooks used multiple times for the projects